wehappit/nsequence/README.md

 - **Isaac Houngue** - [Fasfox](https://fasfox.com)

 Feel free to contribute, report issues, or suggest enhancements.
-Do you know that sequence is everywhere 🤔?
+Did you know that sequences are everywhere 🤔?
 Happy sequencing! 📈